stellar-deprecated/docs/guides/anchor/3-federation-server.md

 The `federation` query is a SQL query that should return the columns `id`, `memo`, and `memo_type` when supplied with the two parts of a Stellar address, e.g. `tunde_adeboyo` and `your_org.com` for the address `tunde_adebayo*your_org.com`.

-Since we are mapping all addresses to our base account, we simply return the base account ID for `id`.
+Since we are mapping all addresses to our base account, we always return the base account ID for `id`.
 As in the first section, we want the account’s `friendly_id` as a text memo.

 The `reverse-federation` query is required, but because all customer accounts map to a single Stellar account in our design, we need to make sure this query always returns no rows.

-Now you can just run the server with no additional arguments.
+Now run the server!
 (Unlike the bridge server, there’s there no custom database to migrate.)

 ```bash
 ./federation